fraenkel-lab/OmicsIntegrator/README.md

 The rest of the command line options are optional.

-If you have run the garnet module to create scores for transcription factors, you can include that output file with the `--garnet` option and use `n` in the configuration file to scale the garnet scores.
+If you have run the garnet module to create scores for transcription factors, you can include that output file with the `--garnet` option and use `garnetBeta` in the configuration file to scale the garnet scores.

 The `--dummyMode` option will change which nodes in the terminal are connected